fvanwijk/msw-http-dynamic-middleware/README.md

 Endpoints that don't have a handler assigned (yet), for example when the server starts, return a default response, which is currently an empty body with status 200.
 However, you could pass a default scenario name to `createHandlers` to start the server with an initial set of handlers.

 Besides setting scenarios on runtime using the `PUT /scenarios` endpoint, you could also reset state to the default handler using the `DELETE /scenarios` call.
-If the handlers were created with a default scenario, the default scenario is also set, unless you pass `?clearAll=true` query parameter.
+If the handlers were created with a default scenario, the default scenario is also set, unless you pass `?resetAll=true` query parameter.

 Endpoints that do not exist because there are no scenarios defined for this endpoint, do return the default response from `@mswjs/http-middelware`, which is `{ "error": "Mock not found" }` with status 404.